Code-Institute-Submissions/MS1-8MegStick/README.md

 I used a wide group of friends and family to test the user stories across the following operating systems and browsers.

-- Windows
+- Windowsm (multiple computers)
     - Internet Explorer 11
     - Microsoft Edge
     - Chrome
     - Firefox
     - Opera
+- macOS (MacBook Air)
+    - Safari
-- Android
+- Android (OPPO Reno 2, Nokia 3.2, Huawei P Smart 2019)
     - Native OPPO handset browser
     - Chrome browser
+- iOS (iPhone 7, iPhoneX, iPhone SE)
+    - Safari

-Functional testing was carried out and recorded in [functional-testing.xlsx](functional-testing.xlsx)
+Functional testing was carried out against every element to ensure everything worked and was linked as expected.
+This was recorded in [functional-testing.xlsx](functional-testing.xlsx)

 ## Bugs and issues